ember-learn/guides-source/guides/release/components/template-tag-format.md

 Historically, Ember's integration tests have been written using the `hbs` tagged template literal.
 This is no longer necessary with the template tag format.
 Instead, simply use the `<template>` tag to define a template to render.

-The following example showacases how the "Avatar" component can be tested using the template tag format.
+The following example showcases how the "Avatar" component can be tested using the template tag format.

 ```text {data-filename="tests/integration/components/avatar-test.gjs"}
 import Avatar from 'app/components/avatar';